 - maintaining civil and respectful demeanor toward moderator, audience, and opponents

 A debate can involve an entire class if the audience is asked to determine the winning side and account for their choice.
 Evaluating a fellow student’s arguments and presentation can help students clarify their own understanding and opinions about an issue, as well as develop their own communication and presentation skills.

-In preparation for a class debate, you can assign viewing of a specific Intelligence Squared debate video, or ask students to pick one to view.
+In preparation for a class debate, you can assign viewing of a specific Open to Debate Foundation video, or ask students to pick one to view.
 You can have students write a brief commentary stating which side they agree with and why.
 Which arguments in the debate are most persuasive?
 How do the speakers succeed or fail in making their case?
 Did watching the debate change the student’s previous opinion on the issue, or reinforce it?
 Is the student’s view representative of the majority of the debate audience’s, or does the student dissent from the choice of winner?
 This level of critical thinking will prepare for and inform the student’s own participation in any debate.
 You can point out the helpful segment summaries and transcripts of the arguments, which provide an efficient way for students to refresh their understanding of the specific arguments made.

 Debate Resources in Issues & Controversies